kvsoftware/dependency-injection-hilt/README.md

 ```

 ### Coding
-1. Add @HiltAndroidApp in Application class.
+1. Create Application class that is annotated with @HiltAndroidApp.
 ```
 import dagger.hilt.android.HiltAndroidApp